abyanj/TerrainGenerator/README.md

 6. soil profile (-soil) arguments: `sand, clay, loam, Incorrect arguments(defaults to loam)` (REQUIRED)
 7. biome (-biome) arguments: `canada, indonesia, Incorrect arguments(defaults to canada)` (REQUIRED)
 8. heatmap (-heatmap) arguments: `altitude, absorption` (NOT REQUIRED)
+9. city (-city) arguments `# of cities (if 0 is the input parameter then defaults to 10)` (REQUIRED)

 To test seed reproducibility, user must keep lakes/rivers/aquifers count consistent, or not include them, which will result in the seed generating them automatically.
-For example: `-s square -e volcano -soil clay -biome canada -lakes 1 -rivers 2 -aquifers 3 -seed 10 ` To test the seed while specificying lakes/rivers/aquifers, # of lakes, rivers, aquifers must be kept at 1, 2, 3
+For example: `-s square -e volcano -soil clay -biome canada -lakes 1 -rivers 2 -aquifers 3 -seed 10` To test the seed while specificying lakes/rivers/aquifers, # of lakes, rivers, aquifers must be kept at 1, 2, 3

 For example: `-s square -e volcano -soil clay -biome canada -seed 10`